Allen Secher: Civil and human rights activist

+The 1964 St. Augustine actions, focusing on Alan Secher's exeperience in the context of his lifetime of civil rights work, was the topic of a one-person play "When the Rabbis Came to Town."
+In 2026 the play was performed in St Augustine in an event commemorating the anniversary.
+Secher, the last surviving rabbi from that time, traveled there to read aloud the "Why We Went" letter and to participate in a discussion after the performance.

 In January 2005, Montana Governor Brian Schweitzer appointed Secher to the Montana State Human Rights Commission and reappointed him in 2009.
 In November 2011, Montana Governor Brian Schweitzer appointed Secher to the Montana Arts Council.

 In 2008, Secher, his wife, Ina Alpert and two others co-founded Love Lives Here in Whitefish, a non-profit organization dedicated to diversity and equal treatment for all citizens, in response to some white nationalist film showings.
 Love Lives Here worked with other Whitefish community members to try to get the Whitefish City Council to enact diversity, tolerance and anti-discrimination legislation.
 In 2015, the Whitefish City Council approved an anti-discrimination ordinance.

 In 2015, Richard B. Spencer, a spokesman for the "alt-right," lived part of the year in Whitefish.
 Richard and his mother, Sherry Spencer, own property in downtown Whitefish.
 Sherry claimed that a local Jewish realtor attempted to force her to sell her property because Richard was her son.

 On December 16, 2016, the website The Daily Stormer asked its readers to unleash "an old-fashioned Troll Storm" on Montana's Jews and provided contact details for five Whitefish residents, including Secher, his wife, two others and a local child.
 The post also included photographs of some residents, superimposed with a yellow Star of David bearing the word "Jude," the German word for Jew.